The little town called Goedverwacht

-We spoke with Lorraine Cornelius, born and breed into this quaint town.
+We spoke with Lorraine Cornelius, born and bred into this quaint town.
 She’s the local tour guide with many stories to tell you; asking what are the must see places to see.

-“The only way you can see this town is by foot.
+“The only way you can see this town is on foot.
 Say hello to the Rastas and don’t mind to pop in by the old ladies.
 They have many stories to tell.”

 And that’s what we did; passing a primary school that’s closed for the holiday.

 The Moravian Church is the one structure you can’t miss.
 Built-in 1846 with stone and clay, the Moravian Church had a series of successful mission stations all over the region and Goedverwacht soon joined these isolated communities under the influence of the Moravian Church.

 The landscape begins drawing you in as you wind your way along the main road to the Mill Museum.